 That wattage is flexible enough to range from between 5 and 120 watts, with a voltage between 0.0 and 8.5 volts.
 There’s a nice range for temperature control as well, giving you options to use temperatures between 200 and 600℉.
 Thanks to the new features in the Omni board, you’re able to access and control these and other features and view them on the device’s sizable OLED screen.

 The device comes with a variety of different vaping modes, which should provide you with plenty of different choices when it comes to meeting your vaping needs.
 For example:

-The performance for this unit was about what we expected and in line with the other best e cigs on the market right now.
+The performance for this unit was about what we expected and in line with the other best vape brands.
 If you prefer more control and flexibility from your mods, then you’ll probably be satisfied with the results.
 It provides more than enough power to get you through just about any type of vaping session, with great sub-ohm capability and reliable wattage with no discernible disruptions.
 Our e-juice vaped with great consistency, both in terms of the flavor and vapor produced by the device.

 I do have to complain about the design one more time, though – and this time that complaint involves the tank.
 The Wave doesn’t seem to have been designed with tank fits in mind, as some of Vaporesso’s own tanks are left with some overhang on the sides of the mod.
 To be honest, I’m not even sure how that is allowed to happen with a company like Vaporesso, and can’t understand how it is that nobody noticed that obvious design flaw.